succinctlabs/sp1/book/why-use-sp1.md

 - [SP1 Blobstream](https://github.com/succinctlabs/sp1-blobstream): A bridge that verifies [Celestia](https://celestia.org/) “data roots” (a commitment to all data blobs posted in a range of Celestia blocks) on Ethereum and other EVM chains.
 - [SP1 Vector](https://github.com/succinctlabs/sp1-vector): A bridge that relays [Avail's](https://www.availproject.org/) merkle root to Ethereum and also functions as a token bridge from Avail to Ethereum.
-- [SP1 Helios](https://github.com/succinctlabs/sp1-helios): A light client bridge of Ethereum's sync committee.
-This bridge will soon be used by Avail.

 ## 100x developer productivity